Kozea/WeasyPrint/docs/install.rst

 By platform
 -----------

-PyGTK (or Pango, GdkPixbuf, pycairo and PyGObject) can not be installed with pip and need to be installed from your platform’s packages. lxml can\ [#]_, but pre-compiled packages are often easier.
+Pango, GdkPixbuf, and cairo can not be installed with pip and need to be installed from your platform’s packages. lxml can\ [#]_, but pre-compiled packages are often easier.